glyfish/glyfish.github.io/_posts/2018-09-08-metropolis_hastings_sampling.md

 the target distribution.
 The best performing `stepsize` was found to have a value of
 {% katex %}0.12{% endkatex %} which is near the standard deviation of the target distribution.
-For values of `stepsize` smaller than the best performing `stepsize` the performance was clearly inferior on all counts.
-The number of accepted proposals was high, the time series look like the proposal distribution, convergence of moments is very slow, samples remain correlated over long time scales and the distributions computed from samples look nothing like the target distribution.
+For values of `stepsize` smaller than the best performing `stepsize` the performance was inferior on all counts.
+The number of accepted proposals was high, the time series look like the proposal distribution, convergence of moments is slow, samples remain correlated over long time scales and the distributions computed from samples do not converge to the target distribution.
 When the same comparison is made to simulations with a larger `stepsize` the results were less conclusive.
 Larger values of `stepsize` accept fewer proposal samples.
 This causes degradation of the time series since there are many long runs of repeated values.
-In comparisons of convergence of distribution moments and autocorrelation there was no significant differences but calculation of the distribution using histograms on sample data were not as good since an order of magnitude less data was used in the calculation because of the high rejection percentage.
+In comparisons of convergence of distribution moments and autocorrelation there was no significant differences but calculation of the distribution using histograms on sample data were not as acceptable since an order of magnitude less data was used in the calculation because of the high rejection percentage.

 ### Burn In